hexhex/hexlite/README.md

   (Installed scripts are not automatically uninstalled.)

-* Build and upload new version to pip and conda:
+* For building and uploading a new version to pip and conda (Note: conda requires to upload to pip first)

   * Update version in `setup.py`.